martinsep/martinsep/README.md

 ### 👋 Hi there

-<p align="center" width="150px"> I am a student at Universidad de Chile currently finishing electrical engineering and masters of Data scinece.</p>
+<p align="center" width="150px"> I’m Martín Sepúlveda, a student at Universidad de Chile currently finishing electrical engineering and masters of Data scinece.</p>

 ### 🙋‍♂️About me